nasay/yandex-test/README.md

-##Task##
+## Task ##
 * make an application for displaying presentations;
 * think about displaying several presentations within one page;
-* using jQuery is highly recommended.
+* jQuery is highly recommended.

 ## Server ##
-You should run any server from the project root directory.
+You need to run a server from the project root directory.
 I used

 ```
 #!bash